thereferences/practice/docs/source/services/mlp.md

 projects_, via:

 <ul class="disc">
-    <li>The upcoming <i>project details hub</i> of the Scottish Artificial Intelligence Register; for eliciting project
+    <li class="disc">The upcoming <i>project details hub</i> of the Scottish Artificial Intelligence Register; for eliciting project
 details.</li>
-    <li>A technological feasibility & economic viability assessment, using the project details.</li>
+    <li class="disc">A technological feasibility & economic viability assessment, using the project details.</li>
 </ul>

-The <a href="https://thereferences.github.io/systems" target="_blank">complementary online pages of the <i>project details hub</i></a> is an important, and continuously developing, resource that aids critical assessments of service requests.

-The team's _services launch_ blog, or a later blog, will include an introduction to the <i>project details hub</i>; and an introduction to feasibility/viability assessments.
+The <a href="https://thereferences.github.io/systems" target="_blank">complementary online pages of the <i>project details hub</i></a> is an important, and continuously developing, resource that aids critical assessments of potential machine learning dependent projects.
+Once it is ready, a future blog will introduce the <i>project details hub</i>; and discuss the import of feasibility/viability assessments.

-Note, a key aspect of a project's details is the identification the groups/people/partners that will be responsible for different parts of the project, and their costs thereof.
+Note, a key aspect of a project's _details_ is the identification of the groups/people/partners that will be responsible for different parts of the project, and their costs thereof.
 The data science team must carefully consider its existing commitments before making a prospective commitment.

 <br>